 Health is wealth, and we all know this.
 But strangely, what our ancestors seem to have meant by this, or maybe, what most of us managed to make out of this same saying, stands to be grossly tattered, given the current scenario.
 To the majority, ’emotional health’ only constitutes a fit body.

 But that’s such an outdated definition – no one is genuinely fit until they feel mentally and emotionally sound.
-And right now, in times of the ongoing Covid-19 crisis, it should not come off as a surprise if we cite the alarming mental health statistics and just how rapidly it has splurged higher.
+And right now, in times of the ongoing Covid-19 crisis, it should not come as a surprise if we cite the alarming mental health statistics and how rapidly it has splurged higher.

 Research revealed that the implications of Covid on people’s mental health have been awful.
 4 out of 10 adults in the US aloof have reported symptoms of some or the other mental health issues.